ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/advanced-topics/subscription-with-revisioning.dotnet.markdown

 {PANEL/}

 {PANEL:Revisions processing and projection}
-Here we declare a revisions subscription, that will filter and project data from revisions pairs:
+Here we declare a revisions subscription that will filter and project data from revisions pairs:

 Creation:
 {CODE-TABS}